mcameriere/android-backable-fragment/README.md

     }

-To handle the event on the fragment level, first create an interface
+To handle the event at the fragment level, first create an interface:

     public interface Backable {
         boolean onBackPressed();
     }

-Make the Fragment implement the interface
+Make the fragment implement the interface:

     public class SimpleFragment extends Fragment implements Backable {